eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
 In particular, the Regulation requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.

 To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.
+See [Section 6.4.2](#642) for more information on Relying Party registration.

-Relying Parties maintain an interface with Wallet Units to request attestations, using mutual authentication.
+Relying Parties maintain an interface with Wallet Units to request PIDs and attestations, using mutual authentication.

 ### 3.12 Conformity Assessment Bodies (CAB)